WAVE KEY ACHIEVEMENTS

 - cassava is a strategic food security and poverty reduction crop

-Working to address the virus threats to root and tuber crops, in particular to cassava, the WAVE program has during its first phase (2015-2019), achieved many milestones including:
+Working to address the virus threats to root and tuber crops, in particular to cassava, WAVE has during its first phase (2015-2019), achieved many milestones including: